IanBoyanZhang/CarND-Advanced-Lane-Lines/writeup.md

 Completed pipeline is in cell 30 with interframe smoothing function _process\_curr\_frame_ for taking navie average over last _MAX\_Q_\_LEN_ number of frames.

 This approach significantly improved stability of curve prediction especially for challenging frames such as images under tree shadow.
 Predicatable downside for this low pass filter approach is system incresing system reaction time.
-Considering vehicle movement is continuously, this downside is acceptable for this usecase.
+Considering vehicle movement is continuously, downside is acceptable for this usecase.

 In final pipeline implementation the parameter is set as 37, as it hits a good balance between reaction speed and interframe smoothness.
-This method may fail when
+This method may have issues reacting rapidly enough or robustly enough when

   * Vehicle motion vector changes abruptly in short amount of time

   * Continously and rapidlly  lighting condition changes.

-  * Rapidly curve
+  * Rapidly curve changing likely encountered in wandering roads

+Another idea worths experimenting is using ensemble approach by adding independent detection layers tuned for challenging light condition or low contrast frames.
+Then superimpose this layer onto existed detection layers.

+More complicated approaches can be constructed by assigning decision weight on look ahead/back filter to reduce effect imposed by more outdated frame information; dynamically tuning look back memory queue to drop frame information acquired under poor detection conditions.

 Perspective transform serves naturally as a crop filter.
 By limiting ROI of input image, it significantly reduces the background noise in image.